MS Bari

 MS Bari was a ferry built in 1980 as the St Anselm for Sealink.
 Starting life on the Dover-Calais, she operated with Ventouris Ferries in her last routes in the Mediterranean.

 Sealink

-MS Bari started life as the St Anselm, order by and for Sealink services in the English Channel.
+Bari started her career as the St Anselm, order by and for Sealink services in the English Channel.
 She was launched at the Harland & Wolff shipyard in Belfast on 5 December 1979 and completed her maiden voyage on 27 October 1980.